rthrs/igraph-community.js/README.md

 Lists of algorithms name is also available in constants: `{ ALGORITHM_NAMES, SEED_ALGORITHM_NAMES } = require('igraph-community')`;

-When using algorithms for partially known communities you should pass `seedMembership` option.
+When using algorithms of `SeedsAlgorithmNameType`` for partially known communities you should pass `seedMembership` option.

 ```js
 const igraphCommunity = require('igraph-community');